Louisa Esther Mugabo

 Fascinated by: Humanity, nature & languages

-In love with: My dog, colors, coffee, books & Rwandan basketball development
+In love with: My husband, our dog, colours, coffee, books & Rwandan basketball development

 Born & raised, sometimes back in: the Black Forest (Germany)